 3.11 How Do You ‘Build Your Fasting Muscle’?

-Many people talk about ‘building their fasting muscle’ as if they just need to use more willpower or do it longer and harder to get more benefits.
+Many people talk about ‘building their fasting muscle’ as if they need more willpower or do it longer and harder to get more benefits.

-But sadly, the majority of people go too hard too early and burn themselves out before building new habits or a sustainable routine that will provide long-term benefits when it comes to fasting and exercise.
+But sadly, most people go too hard too early and burn themselves out before building new habits or a sustainable routine that will provide long-term benefits when it comes to fasting and exercise.